January in Rome is low season. It is the ideal time for museum visits, for cheap shopping and for delicious winter specialties.

 January in Rome

 Rome is a very green city.
+If you are lucky, there will be fog in the morning, packing the parks and St. Peter’s Square in an atmosphere of absorbent cotton.
 A walk in one of the Roman villas is also interesting in January.
 And of course you have to visit a lookout point.
 Die-hard people combine a visit to the excavations in Ostia Antica is with a trip to the sea.
 In the wintry Villa D’Este in Tivoli with its water features, there is an interesting atmosphere, especially in the evening.
 Located in the valley below Tivoli, Villa Adriana is the largest villa that a Roman emperor has ever built.
 In its ruins, the sun burns mercilessly from spring to autumn and winter is the best time for us to see it.

-According to statistics, the maximum temperatures in Rome in January are 13° C / 55° F, the minimum temperatures 3° C / 37° F. January is the coldest month in Rome.
+According to statistics, the maximum temperatures in Rome in January are 13° C / 55° F, the minimum temperatures 3° C / 37° F. Frost is rare.
+January is the coldest month in Rome.

 It is memorable when there is snow or frost in Rome.
 That only happens once in three or four years.
 This particular spectacle then goes through all the newspapers.